The Graduate School

 The Mansfield Library is a great resource for academic and other needs.
 The library staff are always helpful in locating tools and resources and you can talk to them online or in person.
 The library is full of tools to help you with your research, including access to various technology and equipment (computers, GoPro camera; Web Conference Kit; scanners; flash drives, portable dvd player, portable optical drive, TI-83 Plus calculator, typewriters, etc.).
 The library also offers numerous room options for studying or meetings.
 The Paw Print in the library offers printing and copying services.
 The One Button Studio is an intuitive video studio to practice presentations and create video content.

-Disability Services for Students ensures that programs of the University of Montana are as accessible to and usable by students with disabilities as they are for any student.
+The Office of Disability Equity ensures that programs of the University of Montana are as accessible to and usable by students with disabilities as they are for any student.
 They determine a student's eligibility to request reasonable modifications and coordinate modifications for those who are registered with their office.

 The Associated Students of The University of Montana is the student government at UM and provides numerous services, primarily funded via student fees.
 These services include: